Creativity isn’t an optional extra

 A 2014 study by Forrester for Adobe found some convincing evidence that investing in creativity pays dividends.
 They surveyed senior managers from corporations across a diverse set of industries to quantify how creativity impacts business results and found that companies that embrace creativity outperform peers and competitors on a number of measures, including revenue growth and market share.
 For example, 58% of firms who actively fostered creativity reported revenue growth of 10% or more in the previous year compared with only 20% of less creative companies.

+Another study by the B2B Institute at LinkedIn recently found that B2B audiences exposed to both acquisition-focused lead gen ads and more creative brand-building ads are six times more likely to convert than those only exposed to the lead gen ads.
 And yet, we all know that right now budgets will be getting a close inspection and marketing will almost certainly take its fair share of cuts in the months ahead, often more than its fair share.
 An inward-looking, cost-cutting mentality may take over, leaving creativity stifled.
 How do we stop that from happening?

 Whether you work client- or agency-side, we should evangelise about creativity and its positive impact.
 And specifically about why good, creative advertising, marketing – and just plain old creative thinking – have never been more important.
 It’s not just the ‘pretty pictures’ as some might have you believe.
 It’s a critical business function and skill.
 It can be the key to your competitive advantage, even your survival.